 indicate vessels to which the determinations apply.

-notify the information in Annex III to the Executive Director at least 36 hours prior to each transhipment.
+electronically notify the information in Annex III to the Secretariat at least 36 hours prior, but no more than 72 hours prior, to each transhipment.

-provide the Executive Director with a WCPFC Transhipment Declaration within 15 days of completion of each transhipment; and
+electronically provide the Secretariat with WCPFC Transhipment Declaration information in Annex I within 10 days of completion of each transhipment; and

-Submit to the Commission a plan detailing what steps it is taking to encourage transhipment to occur in port in the future.
+Submit to the Commission annually a plan detailing what steps it is taking to encourage transhipment to occur in port in the future.

+The Commission, through the TCC, shall annually review the efficacy of CCMs’ implementation Article 29(1) of the WCPF Convention that requires CCMs to encourage their fishing vessels to conduct transhipment in port.
+On the basis of this review, the Commission may amend this measure to ensure effective transhipment regulation in accordance with the WCPF Convention

 The Commission, through the TCC, shall review the application of the exemptions by relevant CCMs after a period of 3 years and every 2 years thereafter to establish whether monitoring and verification has been effective.
 After review, the Commission may prohibit transhipment on the high seas by any vessel or vessels in relation to which monitoring and verification of transhipment on the high seas is proven to have been ineffective, or establish or vary any conditions for transhipping on the high seas.

-The Executive Director shall prepare draft guidelines for the determination of circumstances where it is impracticable for certain vessels to tranship in port or in waters under national jurisdiction.
-The Technical and Compliance Committee shall consider these guidelines, amend as necessary, and recommend them to the Commission for adoption in 2012.
-In the meantime, CCMs shall use the following guidelines when determining the practicability of high seas transshipments
+CCMs shall use the following guidelines when determining the practicability of high seas transhipments

-The prohibition of transhipment in the high seas would cause a significant economic hardship, which would be assessed in terms of the cost that would be incurred to transship or land fish at feasible and allowable locations other than on the high seas, as compared to total operating costs, net revenues, or some other meaningful measure of costs and/or revenues; and
+The prohibition of transhipment in the high seas would cause a significant economic hardship, which would be assessed in terms of the cost that would be incurred to tranship or land fish at feasible and allowable locations other than on the high seas, as compared to total operating costs, net revenues, or some other meaningful measure of costs and/or revenues; and

 The vessel would have to make significant and substantial changes to its historical mode of operation as a result of the prohibition of transhipment in the high seas;